 We’ve selected a range of accommodation options for when you visit Champasak.
 Our choices usually come recommended for their character, facilities and service or location.
 Our specialists always aim to suggest properties that match your preferences.

-Located alongside the Mekong River around 30 kilometres from Pakse, the River Resort offers stylish and comfortable accommodation with fantastic views.
+Located alongside the Mekong River around 30 kilometers from Pakse, the River Resort offers stylish and comfortable accommodation with fantastic views.

 One of the most comfortable, atmospheric and stylish places to stay while exploring this remote part of Laos.
 Perfectly positioned for Wat Phou, the Bolaven Plateau and the 4000 islands.